It is time to give some of our favorite fall-blooming perennials HAIR CUTS if you want them bushy (and not top heavy and floppy) by fall.

 You may find that some plants haven’t grown as tall as others, so you may choose to pass on the 2nd hair cut for some plants.
 If so, you’ll find that these plants will bloom earlier.
 This staggers the blooming period so that you have New England Aster nectar, color, and joy far longer in your wildlife garden.

 A bit more advice: once given hair cuts, New England Aster has “ugly legs.”
 The stems below the 1st haircut look “not so nice” . . . the leaves darken and fall off and the stems are quite bare.
 So you’ll want to have other perennials in the foreground blocking that view, so you’re not looking at ugly bare legs.

 You can give 1-2 haircuts to some other fall-blooming perennials that grow tall and flop, so they’ll instead branch and become more bushy:

 For some summer-blooming plants that grow too tall for your garden, you can give them one haircut around Memorial Day, forcing them to branch, become bushier, and bloom lower.
-I do this with some of my favorite summer nectar plants so that I have an easier time seeing and photographing pollinators on them:
+I sometimes do this with some of my favorite summer nectar plants so that I have an easier time seeing and photographing pollinators on them:

-You can always experiment on other summer and fall-blooming perennials too that have flopped in your garden.
+You can always experiment on other fall-blooming perennials that have flopped in your garden.
 If you’re not sure how hair cuts will turn out on plants other than those I’ve mentioned, try giving a hair cut to one stem ONLY (or if you have several plants of Cut-leafed Coneflower, for example, in your garden, give one of them hair cuts so you can compare results with your uncut plants).
 Then see how your plant reacts and whether you like the results.